 Book Project: The State and Support in Electoral Autocracies

-Tertytchnaya, K. Protests and Voter Defections in Electoral Autocracies: Evidence from Russia.
-Forthcoming in Comparative Political Studies.
+Tertytchnaya, K. 2019.
+Protests and Voter Defections in Electoral Autocracies: Evidence from Russia.
+Comparative Political Studies.
 Online first.
 Summary at LSE Euro Crisis

 Tertytchnaya, K., De Vries, C. E. Solaz, H., & Doyle, D. 2018.
 When the Money Stops: Fluctuations in Financial Remittances and Incumbent Approval.
 American Political Science Review.
 112(4): 758-774.
 Replication materials

 Tertytchnaya, K., & De Vries, C.E.
 2018.
 The political consequences of self-insurance: Evidence from Central Eastern Europe, the Caucasus and Central Asia.
 Political Behavior.
 Replication materials

 “This rally is not sanctioned” :Preventive repression and protests in electoral autocracies